wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 - ~~@Reviewer2: P28, ”Let this process be let this be Pi...”: grammar~~

 - ~~@Reviewer2: P36: It would be helpful to already alert the reader to the figure on the next page when discussing the setup here.~~

-- ~~@Reviewer2: P24, pr(): here pr is used, earlier minpr.
-Not sure whether that is intended, but it also caused mistakes in an earlier proof (see earlier remark).
-Actually, this definition uses again minpr.~~

 - ~~@Reviewer2: Shouldn’t it be, for minpr(Γ, x : A) = minpr(Γ) ∩ pr(A)?~~